mariodamis/Data-Analytics-Portfolio/README.md

 # Data Analyst Portfolio

-Create About me
-Hi, I'm [Your Name] 👋
+Hi, I'm Mario Damis👋

-I recently graduated with a Master's degree in **Information Security and Intelligence**, with advanced studies in **Business Intelligence**.
+I recently graduated with a Master's degree in Information Security and Intelligence, with advanced studies in Business Intelligence.
 I have a strong passion for working with data and uncovering meaningful insights that support smarter decision-making.

 My academic journey has equipped me with a blend of technical, analytical, and security-focused skills, allowing me to not only extract and visualize data but also understand the importance of protecting its integrity and confidentiality.
 Through my studies and hands-on projects, I’ve become proficient in tools such as Python, SQL, Tableau, Power BI, and Excel.